BoosterStage/contentupgrade.me-wordpress-plugin/README.txt

 == Changelog ==

+= 1.0.3 =

+* Fixed a bug where settings link was showing up in the wrong place.

 = 1.0.2 =

 * Added a settings link under the plugin on the Plugins page.

 = 1.0.1 =